 Firstly, you'll notice that I'm serving this API from a different domain to the other HIBP APIs and indeed from V1 of the Pwned Passwords service.
 For V2, I've stood up an Azure Function on the api.pwnedpasswords.com domain which gets the API out of the HIBP website and running on serverless infrastructure instead.
 I've written about Azure Functions in the past and they're an awesome way of building a highly scalable, resilient "code as a service" architecture.
 It ensures that load comes off the HIBP website and that I can scale the Pwned Passwords service infinitely, albeit with a line directly to my wallet!
 It's also given me the flexibility to do things like trim off a bunch of excessive headers such as the content security policy HIBP uses (that's of no use to a lone API endpoint).

 Secondly, the existing API (that many people have created dependencies on!) still works just fine.
+Note: due to the success of the k-anonymity model, searching by password was discontinued on the 1st of June 2018.
 It also points to the storage repository for V2 of the password set so it's now searching through the full half billion records.
 I'll leave this running for the foreseeable future, but if you are using it then I'd prefer you roll over to the endpoint on api.pwnedpasswords.com for the reasons mentioned above, and for these other reasons:

 If you were using the original API via HTTP GET, rolling over to the new one changes absolutely nothing in your implementation other than the URL which will look like this: